 Civil Citations: Florida’s Greatest Opportunity for Continued Juvenile Justice Reform

-Increasing the utilization rates of civil citation is one of Florida’s most important opportunities for furthering juvenile justice system reform.
-Arrests hurt kids’ chances for jobs both in the short- and long-term, and limit access to educational opportunities and scholarships, housing and more.
+Expanding the utilization of civil citations is one of Florida’s most important opportunities for furthering juvenile justice system reform.
+Arrests hurt children’s chances for jobs both in the short and long-term, and limit access to educational opportunities and scholarships, housing and more.
 In addition, youth arrested for civil citation-eligible offenses have higher rates of reoffending.
-Punishing children for youthful misbehavior stresses law and order resources while leading to poor outcomes.
+Punishing children for youthful misbehavior puts stress on law and order resources while leading to poor outcomes.